About Kohler Music

 In 1998, Kohler elementary music students were invited to perform on stage with Judy Collins as part of the Kohler Distinguished Guest Series.

-The music department continuously has the largest number of students involved at the annual WSMA District Solo & Ensemble Music Festival in the Central Lakeshore Conference and the highest number of students receiving first ratings to qualify for state music festival.
+The music department continuously has the largest number of students involved at the annual WSMA District Solo & Ensemble Music Festival in the Big East Conference and the highest number of students receiving first ratings to qualify for state music festival.